 What Causes Obstructive Sleep Apnea?

-Obstructive sleep apnea is caused when muscles and tissues block the airway that carries air to and from the lungs.
+Obstructive sleep apnea is caused when muscles and tissues block the upper airway that carries air to and from the lungs.

 These awakenings are often so brief that a person does not notice, but the cycle repeats when they fall back asleep.
 This recurring process causes shallower, fragmented sleep through the night.